• Home

 Special thanks to all who participated in the making of Naomi Wise, from the Production Assistants, to the Caterers, the Costume Designers, Set Designers, Script Writers, Hair Dressers, Makeup Artists, Film Crew, and all those who were involved!
 Everyone had a great time!
 It was rewarding & unforgettable!

-behind the scenes
+Behind the scenes footage

 Filmed at the Holt Cemetery at the Alamance County Museum